 Music player

 Potamus, my replacement for GNU xhippo (which I also wrote).
-I'm playing around with the Potamus UI to see what features I do and don't need.
+The Potamus UI contains essentially the only features I ever use.

 Video player

-MPlayer, which copes perfectly with a wide variety of video formats, handles wacky stuff like subtitles appropriately, and has a nice simple keyboard interface.
+MPV, which copes perfectly with a wide variety of video formats, handles wacky stuff like subtitles and multichannel audio streams appropriately, and has a nice simple keyboard interface.
+(MPV basically fixes all the minor complaints I had about MPlayer, and leaves all the features I like!)

 Graphics editing

-For rotating large numbers of photos and similar, gthumb is my tool of choice.
+For rotating large numbers of photos and similar, gthumb is my tool of choice (but the GTK 2 version, please; the GTK 3 versions are horrible).
 When I need to script graphical work I'll use GraphicsMagick and NetPBM.

 Audio editing